Therapeutic drug levels are lab tests to look for the presence and the amount of a drug in the blood.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

-With most medications, you need a certain level of drug in your bloodstream to obtain the desired effect.
-Some medications are harmful if the level rises too high and do not work if the levels are too low.
+With most medicines, you need a certain level of the drug in your blood to get the proper effect.
+Some medicines are harmful if the level rises too high and do not work if the levels are too low.

-Monitoring the amount of the drug found in your blood allows your health care provider to make sure the drug levels are within an effective range.
+Monitoring the amount of the drug found in your blood allows your health care provider to make sure the drug levels are in the proper range.

-Drug level testing is especially important in people taking drugs such as:
+Drug level testing is important in people taking drugs such as:

-Testing may also be done to determine how well your body breaks down the drug ( metabolism), or how it interacts with other necessary drugs.
+Testing may also be done to determine how well your body breaks down the drug or how it interacts with other drugs you need.

-Following are some of the drugs that are commonly checked, followed by the normal target levels:
+Following are some of the drugs that are commonly checked and the normal target levels: